Burst-Statistics/burst/readme.txt

 We're on [GitHub](https://github.com/Really-Simple-Plugins) as well!

 [Contact](https://burst-statistics.com#contact) us if you have any questions, issues, or suggestions.
-Burst Statistics is developed by [Burst B.V.](https://burst-statistics.com).
+Burst Statistics is developed by [Burst Statistics B.V.](https://burst-statistics.com).
 Leave your feature requests [here](https://burst-statistics.com/feature-requests/).

 == Installation ==
 * Go to “Plugins” in your WordPress Dashboard, and click “Add new”.